geometalab/osmaxx/docs/schema/header.md

 ## Goal, scope, and limits

-The OSMaxx exctracts are designed for broad usage.
+The OSMaxx extracts are designed for broad usage.
 This goes beyond the transformations usually necessary to create a topoplogical map.